frederic-perez/AmE-dictionary/data/dictionary.md

 __devastated__ _adj_ Very shocked and upset by something.
 __develop__ _v_ :mega:
 __developer__ _n_ _This land attracts developers, architects, builders and brokers._
-__development__ _n_ :three: A district that has been developed to serve some purpose; _“such land is practical for small park developments.”_ _Choose your home from 8 new developments across London._
+__development__ _n_ :five: __2__ A significant event, occurrence, or change. _A key development._ __5__ A large group of dwellings, often of similar design and constructed as a community, esp. by a real-estate developer.
+A district that has been developed to serve some purpose; _“such land is practical for small park developments.”_ _Choose your home from 8 new developments across London._
 __deviancy__
 __deviate__ _v_ :mega:
 __devil-may-care style__